projectcalico/felix/docs/source/securing-calico.rst

 security policy.
 Then, if the policy accepts the traffic, it is accepted.
 If the policy rejects the traffic it is immediately dropped.

+To prevent IPv6-enabled endpoints from spoofing their IP addresses, Felix inserts a reverse path filtering rule in the iptables "raw" PREROUTING chain.
+(For IPv4, it enables the rp_filter sysctl on each interface that it controls.)

 Securing iptables
 -----------------